What Makes a Website Worth $8,500+ (From a Business Perspective)

 Makes your business feel established and trustworthy

-When done well, your website becomes the central anchor for everything else you do — not another thing you have to manage.
+When done well, your website becomes the central anchor for everything else — not another thing you have to manage.

 The Experience Is Thoughtful — Not Overwhelming